wkoszolko/crawler/README.md

 Different protocols will be skip.

+####Integration tests
+Application use FileSystemPageCrawler in test environment.
+This class fetch pages from disk instead if the Internet.
+All html files are stored in `src/test/resources/pages`.

+If you want to add new page for testing purpose, you should add new html file and update mappings url->file (FileSystemPageCrawler::pages)

 System requirements
 ------
 To build and run you need to have Java 8 na Maven 3 installed and configured correctly.